 But since then, there have been some beautifully illustrated versions created by both well-known artists like Russian Constructivist El Lissitzky and Leonard Baskin as well as lesser known contemporary artists like Rabbi Matthew L. Berkowitz and papercut artist Archie Granot.

-Here are some images from various modern art Haggadot for you (many of which are courtesy of Yale University’s Library and Judaica Collection).
+Here are several images from various modern art Haggadot for you (many of which are courtesy of Yale University’s Library and Judaica Collection).
 Images such as The Seder table, The Four Sons, The Red Sea, the Plagues, Manna From Heaven, Had Gadya, The Exodus, burning bushes, lambs blood, Pharaohs and more are diversely illustrated by these respected artists.
-Take a look – jewish or not, if you like art, you’ll most likely will appreciate these.
+Take a look – jewish or not, if you like art, you will most likely appreciate these.

 Since this is an updated post, I’m going to begin with the two newest additions, published this year and last.